PMJeffery/Splunk-Data-Ingest-Optimization/README.rst

 ====================================================================================================================================================================
 Linux Log Reduction
 ====================================================================================================================================================================
 Using the UF and the Splunk_TA_nix Add-on, you can enable specific folders to monitor in real-time.
-You can either explicitly list the files you want like /var/log/messages pr use RegEx and wildcards to broaden your scope.
+You can either explicitly list the files you want like /var/log/messages or use RegEx and wildcards to broaden your scope.

 Here are some examples: